 I just discovered you on Insta and am thrilled - your project is mega cool!

-I'm going to stock up on Nikin and draw attention to it with my family on the skateboard and snowboard :-)
+I'm just going to stock up on Nikin and draw attention to it with my family on my skateboard and snowboard :-)